avmnu-sng/rspec-tracer/README.md

 If you have a large set of tests to run, it is recommended to run them in separate groups.
 This way, RSpec Tracer is not overwhelmed with loading massive cached data in the memory.
-Also, it generates and uses cache for specific test suites and not merge them.
+Also, it generate and use cache for specific test suites and not merge them.

 ```ruby